Primer C-VAE: An interpretable deep learning primer design method to detect emerging virus variants: Introduction

 \subsection{Proposed method}

-In this paper, we propose an interpretable deep learning approach for reliable primer design, developing both forward and reverse primers through a Variational Auto-Encoder (VAE) framework with Convolutional Neural Networks (CNNs).
-We introduce Primer C-VAE (Convolutional Variational Auto-Encoder for Primer design), a novel method that addresses critical limitations in existing primer design systems.
+In this paper, we propose an interpretable deep-learning approach for primer design that generates both forward and reverse primers using a convolutional variational auto-encoder (C-VAE), which combines a variational auto-encoder (VAE) framework with convolutional neural networks (CNNs).
+We refer to this method as Primer C-VAE (Convolutional Variational Auto-Encoder for primer design), and show that it addresses several practical limitations of existing primer design workflows.

-Our method handles multiple primer design scenarios, including: 1) designing primers for different variants within the same virus species, such as distinguishing between SARS-CoV-2 Alpha and Delta variants, and 2) designing primers for different organisms with similar large genomes, such as E. coli and S. flexneri.
-This approach specifically targets the shortcomings of conventional primer design methods to deliver more efficient and reliable results.
+Primer C-VAE is designed for multiple primer design scenarios, including: (1) designing primers that discriminate between closely related variants within the same viral species (e.g., SARS-CoV-2 Alpha versus Delta), and (2) designing primers that distinguish between organisms with large and highly similar genomes (e.g., \textit{Escherichia coli} and \textit{Shigella flexneri}).
+In both settings, the goal is to produce primers that are not only thermodynamically feasible but also highly discriminative with respect to the target class.

-The methodology consists of two primary components: forward and reverse primer design.
-For forward primer design, we implement a preprocessing step to collect and validate gene sequences, ensuring data completeness and uniformity.
-Sequences that are incomplete or deviate from the mean length by more than 1/3 or are shorter than 2/3 are excluded.
-We then employ a C-VAE framework to effectively distinguish target gene sequences from others—whether different variants of the same virus or sequences from different organisms.
-The convolutional filters in our C-VAE encoder extract flexible-length sequences (18-25 base-pairs) as candidate primer features.
-These candidates undergo evaluation against thermodynamic criteria and dimer checks to identify viable forward primers.
+Our pipeline consists of two main components: forward primer design and reverse primer design.
+For forward primer design, we first perform preprocessing to collect and validate genomic sequences and to improve data consistency.
+Specifically, we remove sequences that are incomplete, as well as outliers whose lengths deviate substantially from the dataset distribution (e.g., sequences that are much shorter than the typical length, such as below two-thirds of the mean, or that differ from the mean by more than one-third).
+We then train a C-VAE model to distinguish the target class from non-target sequences (either other variants of the same virus or sequences from other organisms).
+To obtain candidate primer regions, we leverage patterns captured by the convolutional layers in the encoder and extract variable-length motifs within the typical primer length range (18--25~bp).
+These candidates are then filtered using standard thermodynamic criteria and dimer/hairpin checks to identify viable forward primers.